casparkleijne/blockchain/README.md

-# a simple blockchain sample in .Net
+# a simple blockchain sample in C# for .Net
 A simple blockchain example in c# using SHA512 for hashing.

 This lib  can: